lamoustache/wpbackup/README.md

 Backup Wordpress
 =================

-Simple bash script to used to backup wordpress website.
+Simple bash script used to backup a wordpress website.

 Modify the variables accordingly to the setup.